Hendrix-CS/csci235/index.md

 class time should be completed with your group outside of class.

 Module submissions consist of two parts:
-* A document containing short answers to questions posed within the module.
-  * This document should also record the total time necessary to complete the module.
+* Each module contains questions expecting short answers.
+Those questions and answers should be included in your journal.
 * Python programs to modify or write.

-Each student will submit both their answers and the Python programs **individually** via Teams.
+These should be submitted via Teams **individually** by each student.
 As the modules are a key aspect of how students learn the course material, this ensures that every student has a record of what was learned.

 Modules submitted by the start of the next class period will receive one robot credit for a